maxdeviant/redux-persist-transform-encrypt/README.md

 ### Custom Error Handling

 The `onError` property given to the `createEncryptor` options is an optional function that receives an `Error` object as its only parameter.
-This allows custom error handling from the application using redux-persist-transform-encrypt (sync only at the moment).
+This allows custom error handling from the parent application.